KetchuppOfficial/Triangles/README.md

 runs python program on the test, gets an answer that is supposed to be correct and saves it in file **N.ans**.
 Then, C++ program does the same.
 The results are saved in **N.res**.
 Finally, files **N.ans** and **N.res** are compared.
 If the indexes of intersecting triangles are different, then this test is considered "failed".
 It is considered "passed" otherwise.

+I wouldn't suggest running tests with **N > 500** as you will wait really long that way.

 P.s. checker.sh script simply forwards its arguments to **generator**.
 So, after the meaning of every argument is explained, it clear what exact triangles are generated.

 P.p.s. **driver** measures the time spend on actions such are reading from file, construction of octree, etc. This information is saved in **time.info** file.